 A priority at Widen

-Our focus on designing accessible software began in earnest in 2016 with the formation of our User Experience (UX) team, in order to research, design, and advise toward increasing user empathy and usability.
+Widen’s commitment to designing accessible software began in earnest in 2016 with the formation of our User Experience (UX) team to develop research-based strategies that improve the usability of our products.
 One of our UX designers, Julia Edbrooke, observed, “Change happens when people who are passionate about something push it forward.
-Our work toward more accessible software over the past year has been greater than all prior years combined.”
-Our efforts have expanded across both our software development and professional development.
+Our work toward more accessible software over the past few years has been greater than all prior years combined.”
+These efforts span our software development and our professional development.

 Accessibility as part of our build process

-Patterns library: Our patterns library houses the building blocks of our product design system.
-It now includes components that meet accessibility standards, for reuse by other Widen teams.
-It also contains resources like a color palette guide that outlines compatible combinations (in the graphic below).
+Patterns library.
+Our patterns library houses the building blocks of our product design system.
+It includes components that meet accessibility standards for teams across Widen to use.
 Anna Vo, our Lead Front-End Engineer, explained, “The components library has been a huge driving factor in accessibility across our teams because it allows us to share these components.
 As soon as a component is updated, other applications can update to the newer version.”

 Building empathy from the inside out